 The York R700 offers a combination of air and magnetic resistance for a smooth pull and a challenging workout.
-With comfortable padded seating and a compact design, this is a good machine for anyone who is short on space, but looking for a quality workout at home.
+With comfortable padded seating and a compact design, this is one of the best rowing machines on the market for anyone who is short on space, but looking for a quality workout at home.
 In this detailed review, we’ll take a look at how it performs and how it compares to others.

 Features at a Glance